chenkang455/S-SDM/scripts/GOPRO_dataset.md

 python spike_simulate.py --raw_folder GOPRO/train/raw_data --overlap_len 7 --use_resize --blur_num 13
 ```

-Since the spike stream also contains the additional 20 spike frames our of the exposure period, the start and end segments of the spike stream cannot be utilized.
+Since the spike stream also contains the additional 20 spike frames out of the exposure period, the start and end segments of the spike stream cannot be utilized.
 (For example, `000006.png` is the first frame of the `blur_data` folder while `000019.dat` is the first spike data of the `spike_data` folder.)

 ## Step 5: Sharp Extract